8th Annual Women’s Herbal/Earthways Residential Apprenticeship Program

 And much more!!!

-This program includes guidance on your personal journey, use of our extensive library, materials as well as whole and wild food meals, participation in all other programs being offered during the apprenticeship (including attendance at the Kickapoo Country Fair and Wisconsin United Plant Savers Conference.
+This program includes guidance on your personal journey, use of our extensive library, materials as well as whole and wild food meals, participation in all other programs being offered during the apprenticeship.
 Apprentices completing the program receive discounts on future programs as well.
 This program is for women only, (although Linda’s partner John will provide some instruction) and provides a unique space to explore the invisible feminine that our culture often asks us to forget.
-There will be quest instructors and an opportunity to interact with the community through classes and other events.
-This will be a rustic camping experience, with access to an outdoor solar shower and a composting outhouse, offering the chance to literally live with the land.
+There may be quest instructors and an opportunity to interact with the community through classes and other events.
+Participants will have the option of camping during this apprenticeship in order to connect deeply with the earth.

 ‘Cast your eyes down when you pray…in recognition: our only hope is in the soil…’ L. Keith